Publication date: 30 March 2021

 When is a tenant entitled to rent reduction?
 How are the consequences of the coronavirus crisis shared between landlord and tenant?

 Courts have frequently dealt with the question whether the coronavirus crisis entitles the tenant of retail, catering or commercial premises to rent reduction.
-This may actually be the case.
+As a matter of fact, this may actually be the case.
 Several courts have established that tenants and landlords were not able to foresee the lockdown when concluding the tenancy agreement.

 Even though it has been established that the coronavirus crisis is an unforeseen circumstance, it has to be assessed whether the circumstances have changed in such a way that the landlord must agree with a temporary rent reduction in accordance with the criteria of reasonableness and fairness.

 The unforeseen circumstance of the coronavirus crisis can involve that it is not reasonable to stick to the agreement that the landlord is entitled to payment of the entire rent.
 The coronavirus crisis and the government measures created an imbalance in tenancy agreements.
 For this reason, landlord and tenant must share the pain fairly.
 But when is there a fair distribution?